11 Ways to Avoid Overspending on Food During Your Next Vacay

 3. Go Grocery Shopping

 Even if you don’t have a full kitchen, there’s a lot you can do with a mini fridge and microwave.
-Cereal, oatmeal, muffins and fruit make for easy breakfast options.
+Cereal, oatmeal, muffins, fruit and yogurt make for easy breakfast options.
 You can whip up sandwiches for lunch for a fraction of the cost of having one made at a deli.
-While you’re grocery shopping, don’t forget to stock up on snacks.
+Don’t forget to stock up on snacks.

 4. Choose Lunch Over Dinner